Southport Derby Road MPD

+Southport Derby Road MPD was a Motive power depot located at Derby Road in Southport, England.
+The depot serviced steam until 1966 when it was closed.
+The site of the depot is now occupied by a retail unit.

 History

 Derby Road shed first opened in 1890 under the ownership of the Lancashire and Yorkshire Railway.
 In January 1935, under the ownership of the London, Midland and Scottish Railway, Derby Road was given the shed-code number 23C, which it was to have for the remainder of its days under the LMS and for the first two years of British Railways ownership.
 From 1948 Derby Road shed became part of the Liverpool Bank Hall area and, in June 1950, the shedcode was changed from 23C to 27C.

 Following the amalgamation of the four pre-grouping companies into BR, Southport shed was given the code 23C, in 1950, and was to be one of the sheds in the Liverpool Bank Hall area.
 The shedcode 23C, however, would not last for too long, as the Liverpool Bank Hall area number was changed to 27, from June 1950, with the Derby Road shed code being changed to 27C at the same time.

 The main locomotive allocations to Derby Road shed over the years were LMS Black 5 4-6-0s, including the two Caprotti valve gear Black 5s Nos.
 44686 and 44687.
 Alongside the two Caprotti-geared Black 5s were two other engines which would later be preserved, 44767 (the unique Stephenson valve gear Black 5) & 45337, which were allocated to Derby Road in 1962 & 1963 respectively.
 As well as the Black 5s, other class allocations included: BR Standard Class 4 4-6-0s, LMS Compound 4-4-0s, LMS Fairburn 2-6-4Ts, LMS Fowler 2-6-4Ts, LMS Fowler Class 4F 0-6-0s, alongside numerous pre-LMS machines.